+Henri Beaufour Nationality: Shares owned: 1 Director French Voting rights: 2

+- Innovation and Development

+Committee Specialty Care (Guest)

+Innovation and Development

+- Committee Consumer HealthCare (Guest)

+6 January 1965

+30 August 2005

-Henri Beaufour Director Nationality: Shares owned: 1 French Voting rights: 2 French Voting rights: 2 Biography and experience Henri Beaufour holds a Bachelor of Arts degree (Georgetown University, Washington DC, USA).
+Henri Beaufour holds a Bachelor of Arts degree (Georgetown University, Washington DC, USA).
 Henri Beaufour is the shareholder of several companies which directly and/or indirectly hold shares of the Company (see the section 5.6.2.1).

 Henri Beaufour is also involved in philanthropic activities, in particular children's support associations helping young persons to have access to appropriate education, such as the Alasol Foundation.

-Positions and functions currently held Within the Ipsen Group or its main Outside the Ipsen Group or its main shareholders: Listed company: Ipsen SA (France), Director Non listed company: Beech Tree SA (Luxembourg), Director shareholders Listed compa None Non listed co Massa Man Partner and Massa Art S Massa Man (Switzerland Chairman any: agement SARL (Luxembourg), I Legal Manager SAS (France), Chairman agement SwissCo Sàrl d), Partner, Legal Manager and Mayroy SA (Luxembourg), Director lat expired during the last live years
+• Ipsen S.A.
+(France), Director

+Beech Tree SA (Luxembourg), Director

+- Non listed company:

+Massa Management SARL (Luxembourg),

+Partner and Legal Manager

+- Massa Art SAS (France), Chairman

+- Massa Management SwissCo Sàrl (Switzerland), Partner, Legal Manager and Chairman

+Mayroy SA (Luxembourg), Director

-The shareholding is described in section 5.6.2.1.
+\ The shareholding is described in section 5.6.2.1.

+Beech Tree SA Nationality: Shares owned: 21,816,679 Voting rights: 43,633,357

+Committees\\:

+- Audit Committee

+- Nomination Committee

-Beech Tree SA Director Nationality: Luxembourg Shares owned: 21,816,679 Voting rights: 43,633,357 Committees: • Audit Committee • Nomination Committee • Ethics and Governance Committee • Innovation and Development Committee - Consumer HealthCare Date of 1 st appointment: 6 January 2020 (co-option) Term of office: Biography and experience Beech Tree SA is a limited company under Luxembourg law, incorporated in 2001.
-Beech Tree SA is a direct and indirect shareholder of Ipsen SA.
+- Ethics and Governance Committee

+- Innovation and Development Committee - Consumer HealthCare

+6 January 2020 (co-option)\\\

+Beech Tree SA is a limited company under Luxembourg law, incorporated in 2001.

+Beech Tree SA is a direct and indirect shareholder of Ipsen S.A.

 Registered office: 11, Boulevard Royal - L-2449 Luxembourg.
 RCS Luxembourg B85327.

 As of 31 December 2020, it held directly 8,310,253 shares and 16,620,505 voting rights, and indirectly 13,506,426 shares and 27,012,852 voting rights through its subsidiary MR BMH, that it controls, i.e. 26.03 % of the share capital and 33.30 % of the net voting rights.
-Beech Tree SA was coopted to replace Philippe Bonhomme by the Board of Directors on 6 January 2020.
+Beech Tree SA was coopted to replace Philippe Bonhomme by the Board of Directors on

+6 January 2020.
 It is permanently represented by Philippe Bonhomme.

+Philippe Bonhomme Permanent representative of Beech Tree SA

+Nationality: French

+Shares owned: 500 Voting rights: 1,000

+Committees (in 2020\\):

+- Audit Committee

+- Nomination Committee

-2024 Shareholders' Meeting Philippe Bonhomme Permanent representative of Beech Гree SA Nationality: French Shares owned: 500 Voting rights: 1,000 Committees (in 2020): Biography an d experience Audit Committee Nomination Committee Ethics and Governance Committee Innovation and Development Committee - Consumer HealthCare Date of birth: 5 November 1969 Since 2005, Phillippe Bonhomme has been Partner, Director and a member of the managem committee of Hottinguer Corporate Finance, which is the investment banking arm of Hotting bank.
-He has been advising in France and abroad on numerous transactions in the pharma Pos itions and funct tions currently held Within the Ipsen Group or its shareholders: main Outside the lp shareholders: osen Group or its main Listed company: Ipsen SA (France), Permany representative of Beech Tree Board of Directors Non listed company: Beech Tree SA (Luxembourge) ee on the Partner, Dire Managemen Positions previo Permanent representative of Mayroy SA (Luxembourg), I MR HB S.àr.l.
-(Luxembourg), of Mayroy at Ips Director en's Board of [he last five years Directors
+- Ethics and Governance Committee

+- Innovation and Development Committee - Consumer HealthCare

+5 November 1969

+Since 2005, Phillippe Bonhomme has been Partner, Director and a member of the management committee of Hottinguer Corporate Finance, which is the investment banking arm of Hottinguer bank.
+He has been advising in France and abroad on numerous transactions in the pharma and healthcare sectors as well as on private equity-backed transactions.

+From 1993 to 2005, Philippe Bonhomme was first an auditor and then, a Corporate Finance consultant within Coopers & Lybrand (renamed into PricewaterhouseCoopers).

+From 2012 to 2018, Philippe Bonhomme was the permanent representative of the Company Mayroy SA, Director of Ipsen S.A.
+Since 30 May 2018, Philippe Bonhomme was a member of the Board of Directors of Ipsen S.A.
+On 6 January 2020, the Board of Directors acknowledged his resignation and co-opted Beech Tree SA, in replacement, represented by Philippe

+Philippe Bonhomme is a graduate of École des Hautes Études Commerciales (HEC, Paris) and a French Certified Public Accountant (CPA).

+• Ipsen S.A.
+(France), Permanent representative of Beech Tree on the Board of Directors

+Beech Tree SA (Luxembourg), Director

+- Hottinguer Corporate Finance SA (France), Partner, Director and Member of the Management Committee - PBandCo SAS (France), Chairman